 EDNA H. TOMPKINS, Research Associate in Anatomy.
+JACK M. WOLFE, Research Assistant in Anatomy.

 Courses of instruction are provided in the various anatomical sciences-histology, organology, neurology and gross human anatomy-and opportunities are offered for advanced work and investigation in these sciences.